 Instructors and Group Size

 Our instructors are certified professional ski guides who are licensed to teach and guide in the backcountry.
-There will be a maximum of 8 participants per guide and a maximum of 16 participants on the course.
-There will be a minimum of 3 participants in this program.
+There will be a maximum of 8 participants per guide.

 Meeting Time and Place

 Meet at the Yamnuska Office (200-50 Lincoln Park, Canmore) at 7:00 am on the day of the program.